j-d-b/tas-server/README.md

 ### `src/messaging`
 * Contains all email and SMS sending code and templates.
+* If you're updating the frontend colors/logo, you'll have to change these templates too.

 ### `src/server/`
 * Contains all code relevant to the express server, including all graphql schema, resolvers, and auth.